Behold, the barmy conditions players and managers have put pen to paper on...

 Stig Inge Bjornebye, Liverpool

-Liverpool were on a slippery slope when the Dane arrived on Merseyside in 1992, but Bjornebye couldn’t take advantage.
+Liverpool were on a slippery slope when the Norwegian arrived on Merseyside in 1992, but Bjornebye couldn’t take advantage.
 There was a clause inserted into his contract strictly forbidding him from taking part in any on-piste activity, which put the kibosh on him emulating his father’s feats as a ski-jumper.

 Stefan Schwarz, Sunderland